>

 FAQs

 A Grant of Probate is a document issued by the Supreme Court of Western Australia confirming an executor’s authority to deal with the affairs of a deceased person.
+It gives the executor authority to collect the assets and administer the estate according to the terms of the Will.

 Please bring the documents and information listed on the relevant checklist.